phanx-wow/Hydra/ReadMe.txt

 	Follow:

 	* Notifies you when a party member starts or stops following you.
-	* Type "/followme" to have all party members follow you.
+	* Type "/f[ollow]me" to have all party members follow you.
+	* Type "/corpse r[elease]" to have all dead party members release their spirit
+	* Type "/corpse a[ccept]" to have all ghost party members accept resurrection to their corpse

 	Mount: